worldpeaceenginelabs/METAVERSE-SEED/README.md

 Open this app on another tab: They sync!<br>
 Open this on your mobile and desktop: They sync!<br>
-Call all your friends and tell them to open this web in their browser: Guess what?
+Call all your friends and tell them to open this web-app in their browser: Guess what?
 They sync!!!<br><br>

 With Cloud Atlas, users can create searchable pins and indexes on the map with a simple click or touch, without worrying about back-ends or programming.
 Cloud Atlas scales automatically with it's user devices!